johnridesabike/bikewalklife/posts/2021/04/upgrades-are-coming-for-biking-and-walking-trails-in-columbus-ga.md

   alt: A mockup design for a trail under a bridge.
   caption: 'Image credit: Dragonfly Trail Network.'
 external_link: https://www.wrbl.com/news/local-news/2-million-project-connects-columbus-dragonfly-trail-with-mlk-jr-trail-upgrades-riverwalk-ramps/
+excerpt: >
+  The trail system in Columbus, GA has seen some big upgrades over the past several years.
+Soon, it will receive another expansion.

 ---
 The trail system in Columbus, GA has seen some big upgrades over the past several years.
 Soon, it will receive another expansion.